Cc618/Os2020/doc/lib.md

 libc is the traditionnal C standard library, not every function is implemented, see implemented functions above.

-In addition, there is some definitions like NULL, stdint.h and stdarg.h are implemented.
+In addition, there is some definitions / structs like NULL, stdint.h and stdarg.h are also implemented.

 ### string.h